 Here are a select few areas with high potential impact through policy change:

-• Regulation on dangerous substances: LMICs often have lax laws and enforcement around dangerous substances like alcoholtobacco, and lead paint, each of which is responsible for huge quantities of ill-health.
+- Regulation on dangerous substances: LMICs often have lax laws and enforcement around dangerous substances like alcohol, tobacco, and lead paint, each of which is responsible for huge quantities of ill-health.
 Basic regulation, taxation, and enforcement could be a source of significant impact.

-This is just a small list – and there are many more policy opportunities than those listed here.
+This is just a small list and there are many more policy opportunities than those listed here.
 It’s also important to note not all of these policy areas will be equally promising in every country; different countries have strengths and weaknesses in different areas.
-For example, some LMICs like India and Mexico already have fairly strong animal welfare legislation.
+For example, some LMICs like India and Mexico already have relatively strong animal welfare legislation.

 Other priority areas